exploring self-realization, sacred personhood, and full humanity

 We don't need to sleep, either, although we can, if we choose to.
 And lovers can make love as they want to do.
 And regarding sleep, if lovers sorrow over the fact that on Earth they didn't have the chance to sleep together, they can experience real sleep, sleeping together -- just for the pleasure of waking up together.

 Nothing is lost, no good thing is forfeited, by residence in Summerland -- you can do everything there; in fact, a great many new pleasures might be added.
 They don't call it the "real world" for nothing.
 We get confused on this and think that Earth is the place for the real fun.
 Not true.
-(See a discussion of this in the "holodeck" article.)
+(See extensive discussion in the "holodeck" article.)